Night Has Come (TV series): Main

-Being physically weak, she has spent many times alone.
-She doesn't interact much with her classmates, Only friends being Oh Jung-won and Kim Joon-Hee.
+Being physically weak, she has spent alot of time alone.
+She doesn't interact much with her classmates, with her only friends being Oh Jung-won and Kim Jun-hee.
 As a fan of mystery novels like Stephen King and Ellery Queen's, she is exceptionally observant.
-Even though she always squabbles with her childhood friend Joon-hee, she's been crushing on him for a long time.
-When she arrives at the retreat center, everything seems oddly familiar, including a blurry ghost.
-Then, she realizes this ghost is trying to tell her something.
+Even though she always squabbles with her childhood friend Joon-hee, she has had a crush on him for a long time.
+When she arrives at the retreat center, everything seems oddly familiar, including a blurry ghost, who she soon realizes is trying to tell her something.
 As the Mafia game continues, there are so many friends she needs to save, yet only one person can make it out alive.
 To survive, she is forced to doubt and betray those she's been with until now.
-In this crazy situation, Yoon-seo ends up getting clues from the ghost.
+In this crazy situation, Yoon-seo ends up getting clues from the ghost leading to a massive discovery.